 We are entirely operated by volunteers, and our library is entirely stocked by donated books.
-We could not provide for what many inmates is a vital service without the support of our community.
+We could not provide this vital service without the support of our community.
 The organization is managed by a small, non-hierarchical collective committed to consensus-based decision-making.
 Somebody once referred to us as a bunch of radical librarians, and we were pretty pleased with that description.

-The Olympia chapter is one of four; the others are located in Seattle, Bellingham, and Portland.
+The Olympia chapter is one of three; the others are located in Seattle and Portland.
 We were founded in the early 1990’s when a community member named Long-Haired David visited the Seattle location.
 He liked what he saw and wanted to know how best to help; they recommended starting a chapter in the South Sound.
-In the past 22 years we have been located everywhere from storefronts to storage units, unfinished basements to our current swanky and sunny location on the Evergreen State College Campus.
+In the past 25 years we have been located everywhere from storefronts to storage units, unfinished basements to our current swanky and sunny location on the Evergreen State College Campus.
 We are committed to remaining a small grassroots organization, and a place where folks can provide direct aid in solidarity with prisoners.